Background

 Public Health – Seattle & King County, King County Fatal Overdose Dashboard

-Public Health – Seattle & King County, 2022 Overdose Death Report
+Public Health – Seattle & King County, 2022 Fatal Overdose Report